Isotropic cosmic birefringence from an oscillating axion-like field: Numerical results

 \subsection{Asymmetric potential}

 Next, we consider the asymmetric potential.
 Here, we use $m_\phi = 10^{-26}$\,eV, $c_3 = 40$, and $c_4 = 460$.
 We show the numerical solution for $\varphi$ in Fig.~\ref{fig: phi evolution mod}.
 Due to the distortion in the potential, the oscillation amplitudes for positive and negative $\varphi$ are different.
+We chose $c_3$ and $c_4$ so that the distortion of the potential is effective around the recombination epoch.

 In this case, the EE spectrum is similar to the previous case, and the EB spectrum also becomes largely proportional to $C_{l,0}^{EE}$ in contrast to the previous case.
 We show the numerical result for the EB spectra in Fig.~\ref{fig: EB mod}.